When Does the 24-Hour Period Begin? A Legal Insight from a High Court Lawyer

 FAQ

-The 24-hour period begins from the moment of actual arrest or detention, not when the accused reaches the police station. - What happens if police exceed the 24-hour period?
+- When does the 24-hour period start after an arrest?
+The 24-hour period begins from the moment of actual arrest or detention, not when the accused reaches the police station.

-If the accused is not presented before a magistrate within 24 hours, it becomes a case of illegal detention, which a high court lawyer can challenge. - Can weekends or holidays extend the 24-hour rule?
+- What happens if police exceed the 24-hour period?
+If the accused is not presented before a magistrate within 24 hours, it becomes a case of illegal detention, which a high court lawyer can challenge.

+- Can weekends or holidays extend the 24-hour rule?
 No. The law mandates production within 24 hours regardless of weekends or holidays.
-Courts may set special arrangements in such cases. - Does the travel time to court count in the 24 hours?
+Courts may set special arrangements in such cases.

+- Does the travel time to court count in the 24 hours?
 Yes, travel time is included in the 24-hour limit.
-Police cannot detain someone longer under the pretext of travel delays. - Which lawyer should I consult for illegal detention cases?
+Police cannot detain someone longer under the pretext of travel delays.

-You should consult a high court lawyer who specialises in criminal rights and custody laws for immediate remedies. - Can bail be sought if 24-hour rule is violated?
+- Which lawyer should I consult for illegal detention cases?
+You should consult a high court lawyer who specialises in criminal rights and custody laws for immediate remedies.

+- Can bail be sought if 24-hour rule is violated?
 Yes.
-A violation strengthens the bail application, and courts often grant relief quickly. - What documents are important for a 24-hour custody case?
+A violation strengthens the bail application, and courts often grant relief quickly.

+- What documents are important for a 24-hour custody case?
 The arrest memo, FIR copy, detention details, and medical examination reports are crucial for a high court lawyer to present before the court.

 Share on Social Media